tidyjava/tidyjava-contents/tidy-coding-mindset.md

 }
 ```

+Bam!
+You see?
+Patience!
 What if the third argument never came?
 Then we'd never need to refactor!

 # Make Small Steps
 However far you want to get in the end, your next step should be as small as possible.
 A single failing test, a single